yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WBR-G54.rst

 = Buffalo WBR-G54 =

-Note: OpenWrt (Kamikaze v7.06) doesn't work anymore with this device.
+'''Note:''' OpenWrt (Kamikaze v7.06) doesn't work anymore with this device.
 The last working version is White Russian.
 The problem is that Kamikaze after a flash tries to get its ip using broken DHCP requests (didn't [http://forum.openwrt.org/viewtopic.php?id=11292 yet found why], maybe because there's VLAN info in it).
 The Safe mode that allows you to boot with a static ip address doesn't work either because the reset button is not supported by OpenWrt with this device.
 And Serial or JTAG are not possible.

 == Installation ==